 Are you ready to advance, personally and professionally, and take your leadership skills to a higher level?
 Apply to start the MAOL program or a leadership certificate.
-Applications are accepted on a rolling basis to start in fall semester (classes start in September) or spring semester (classes start in February).
+Applications are accepted on a rolling basis to start in fall semester (September) or spring semester (February).

 Requirements for consideration